denisanscomb/architecture/README.md

 Admin:

-1201 Analysts Notes - repository for errors found by analysts or their ideas for improvement
+- 1201 Analysts Notes - repository for errors found by analysts or their ideas for improvement

+- 1301 Data Storage
+- 1302 Sweeper - pulls in alert info and turns it into csvs for storage

+- 9001 Non-Event and Unchange archive

 iDashboard